featherbear/UNSW-COMP1531/blog/__hugo/content/post/effective-software-design.md

 Responds to changes from the controller

 ## View (Observer)
-Presentation layer (Representation of the model)
+The presentation layer, a representation of the data inside a model.
+For example, the website interface.

 ## Controller
-... the controller...?
+The backend of the MVC architecture, where actions are performed, and reflected onto the model